Otter Trail

 The Basics

-Terrain: Uneven riverside paths that can be wet, fields, woodland with muddy sections, stile, short section on roads with pavement and a brief section on a road without a pavement
+Terrain: Uneven riverside paths that can be narrow due to vegetation in summer, a field, woodland, a stile, a reedbed, short section on roads with pavement and a brief section on a road without a pavement.
+We have had difficulty with mud and flooding in winter on this route and recommend following it in the summer months only.

-Parking: Along the side of Pitmore Road, closer to the bottom is better (Postcode: SO50 4LS - W3W - cape/star/expose)
+Parking: Free parking can be found along the side of Pitmore Road, closer to the bottom is better (Postcode: SO50 4LS - W3W - ///cape.star.expose)

 The clear waters of The Itchen